 In this business, you can generate a lot of revenue\e as with this n\model you can sell to the retail business owners in wholesale as well as to the customers individually.

-With proper inventory management and outsourcing, a few tasks such as logistics can help you really well in running the business smoothly and earning a well-defined revenue.
+With proper inventory management and outsourcing, a few tasks such as logistics can help you well in running the business smoothly and earn a well-defined revenue.

 4. Affiliate Marketing

-Affiliate marketing is the program that demands basically near to zero investment but a lot of effort and determination.
+Affiliate marketing is a program that demands near to zero investment but a lot of effort and determination.